-OPTIMAL AND EFFICIENT FUNCTIONIN 4.3 (Objective C).
-The Secretariat has systems in place for managing financial resources and risk, is substantially funded through a number of donors committing to multi- year grants.
-Indicator Number of donors and flexibility of funding ("donor diversity").
+GOAL 4: ENSURE THE GOAL 4: ENSURE THE OPTIMAL AND EFFICIENT FUNCTIONING OF THE SECRETARIAT 4.3 (Objective C).
+The Secretariat has systems in place for managing financial resources and risk, Indicator through a number of donors committing to multi- year grants. malcator Number of donors and flexibility of funding ("donor diversity").
 Definition Total number of donors that contribute to the Stop TB Partnership Secretariat and percentage of un-earmarked funds.
 Rationale for use This measure enables the Secretariat to assess whether there is sufficient diversity in its donor base, and whether the proportion of un-earmarked funds is increasing, decreasing, or remaining static over time.
 Diversity of the donor base is critical for the long-term viability and sustainability of the partnership, as relying heavily on any single donor enhances the financial vulnerability of the partnership.
 Percentage of funds that are not earmarked gives the partnership the flexibility to fund strategy priorities and develop new business areas.
-How it is measured Total number of donors Total number of donors contributing financial resources through the Secretariat Numerator X 100% Denominator Percent of un-earmarked funds Numerator: Amount of funding received by Stop TB Partnership that is not earmarked Denominator: Total amount of funding received by STOP TB Partnership Baseline and Target(s) Baseline: 2015 (11 donors) Target: 2020 (15 donors - to be confirmed) Baseline: 2015 (5%) Target: 2020 (TBD) Data source Stop TB donor agreements (Secretariat) Limitations This indicator does not provide insights into the relative size of donor contributions or diversity of activities funded by any given donor.
+How it is measured Total number of donors Total number of donors contributing financial resources through the Secretariat Numerator X 100% Denominator Percent of un-earmarked funds Numerator: Amount of funding received by Stop TB Partnership that is not earmarked Denominator: Total amount of funding received by STOP TB Partnership Baseline and Baseline: 2015 (11 donors) Baseline: 2015 (5%) Target(s) Target: 2020 (15 donors) Target: 2020 (10%) Data source Stop TB donor agreements (Secretariat) Limitations This indicator does not provide insights into the relative size of donor contributions or diversity of activities funded by any given donor.

 GOAL 4: ENSURE THE OPTIMAL AND EFFICIENT FUNCTIONING OF THE SECRETARIAT 4.4 (Objective D): Governance mechanisms of the Stop TB Partnership operate in an efficient, effective and transparent manner (including the Coordinating Board, Executive Committee, Finance Committee, as well as any other Ad-Hoc Committees of the Board) Indicator Timely distribution of governance documents ("timeliness").
-Definition Percentage of documents that are distributed to Board, Executive Committee, and Finance Committee at least 7 days in advance of meetings and teleconferences.
+Definition Percentage of documents that are distributed to Board, Executive Committee (EC), and Finance Committee (FC) at least 7 days in advance of meetings and teleconferences.
 Documents are defined as the agenda and supporting materials for agenda sessions.
 Rationale for use This indicator measures the efficiency and timeliness of the Secretariat in distributing meeting documents and serves as a proxy for the extent to which there is alignment on agenda, key decision points, etc between the Board and Secretariat leadership.
 If documents are distributed in advance, it increases the likelihood that members have sufficient time to review and reflect upon documents and/or share with constituents for inputs, enhancing effectiveness of representational process.
-How it is measured Numerator X 100% Denominator Numerator: Number of Board, Executive Committee, and Finance Committee documents distributed at least 7 days in advance of meetings Denominator : Number of Board, Executive Committee, and Finance Committee meeting documents Baseline and Baseline: 2015: 30% Target(s) Targets: 2016 (40%); 2017 (50%); 2018 (65%); 2019 (80%); 2020 (90%) Data source Email records of Board, EC, and FC documents shared (Secretariat).
-Limitations The timely distribution of documents does not ensure quality of documentation or that members will share with their constituent feedback or that members will review materials in advance.
+How it is measured NumeratorX100%DenominatorNumerator:Numerator:Number of Board, Executive Committee, and FinanceCommittee documents distributed at least 7 days in advance of meetingsDenominator:Number of Board, Executive Committee, and FinanceCommittee meeting documents Baseline and Target(s) Baseline: 2015: 30% Targets: 2016 (40%); 2017 (50%); 2018 (65%); 2019 (80%); 2020 (90%) Data source Email records of Board, EC, and FC documents shared (Secretariat).
+Limitations The timely distribution of documents does not ensure quality of documentation or that members will share with their constituents for feedback or that members will review materials in advance.